NikolaTotev/CineBot-Alpha_Robotics-Course-Project/README.md

 Most of the parts are printed in a way that avoids overhangs as much as possible.
 Layer orientation is taken into consideration when possible.

 To assemble all of the parts I use two main techniques:
-- M3 & M2.5 machine screws of various lengths. (more information can be found in the [assembly booklet](#Assembly-Information)
+- M3 & M2.5 machine screws of various lengths.
 - Trapezoid wedges that slide into each other

 The combination of these two methods allows for a good balance between the solid assembly of large modules and allows those modules to be connected using a universal attachment interface.